luludak/MutateNN/README.md

 1. Install Python and Pip on your system.
 - Python comes with linux distros usually, but this is not always the case for Pip.
 You can install it by running "sudo apt install python3-pip"
 2. Download and install TVM:
-For instructions of how to install TVM, please refer to the [TVM related guide for developers](https://tvm.apache.org/docs/install/from_source.html#developers-get-source-from-github).
+For instructions of how to install TVM, please refer to the [TVM Installation Guide](https://tvm.apache.org/docs/install/index.html), or check [TVM related guide for developers](https://tvm.apache.org/docs/install/from_source.html#developers-get-source-from-github).
 We built the system using the TVM, v0.13.0.
+Newer versions are untested at the moment.

 Follow the installation from source instructions, and based on the experiments you want to run, enable the respective flags in the `<tvm_folder>/build/config.cmake`.
 For our experiments, we followed different settings per-device, but consider enabling the `USE_LLVM` and `USE_OPENCL` or `USE_CUDA` flags, depending on your configuration.